3DFin/dendromatics/README.md

 # Description

-The associated code implements an algorithm to detect the trees present in a terrestrial 3D point cloud from a forest plot, and compute individual tree parameters: tree height, tree location, diameters along the stem (including DBH), and stem axis.
-This algorithm is mainly based on rules, although it uses clusterization in some stages.
+The `functions` module in `code` folder contains functionalities to detect the trees present in a terrestrial 3D point cloud from a forest plot, and compute individual tree parameters: tree height, tree location, diameters along the stem (including DBH), and stem axis.
+Most of the algorithms are mainly based on rules, although DBSCAN clusterization is used in some stages.

-It may be divided in three main steps:
+The functionalities may be divided in three main steps:

 1. Identification of stems among user-provided stripe.
 2. Tree individualization based on point-to-stems distances.
-3. Computation of stems diameter at different section heights.
+3. Robust computation of stems diameter at different section heights.

 # Algorithm